Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VM.AMA.md

 ## SYNOPSIS

-Use Azure Monitor Agent for collecting monitoring data.
+Use Azure Monitor Agent for collecting monitoring data from VMs.

 ## DESCRIPTION

+Azure Monitor is the platform capability for monitoring and observability in Azure.
-Azure Monitor Agent (AMA) collects monitoring data from the guest operating system of virtual machines.
+Azure Monitor collects monitoring telemetry from a variety of on-premises, multi-cloud, and Azure sources.

-Data collected gets delivered to Azure Monitor for use by features, insights and other services, such as Microsoft Defender for Cloud.
+To monitor Windows and Linux operating systems the Azure Monitor Agent (AMA) is deployed.
+Once the AMA the agent is deployed, collected data gets delivered to Azure Monitor, where is can be used for:

+- Monitoring visualizations.
+- Triggering alerts.
+- Analysis using workbooks and queries.
+- Integration with other Azure services.
+- Integration with third-party services.

+For Azure virtual machines (VMs), virtual machine scale sets (VMSS), and Azure Arc enabled servers the monitoring agent is deployed as an extension.
+The extension also supports modern management capabilities such as Azure Policy, automatic updates, and deployment as Infrastructure as Code.

-Azure Monitor Agent replaces all of Azure Monitor's legacy monitoring agents.
+The AMA replaces Azure Monitor's legacy monitoring agents.

 ## RECOMMENDATION

-Virtual Machines should install Azure Monitor Agent.
+Consider monitoring virtual machines (VMs) with the Azure Monitor Agent.

 ## EXAMPLES